Best USB-C battery packs: We review the top portable chargers for your phone or tablet

-- We then connected each battery to a Pixel XL and LG G5 to ensure the devices registered the expected fast charging output for each respective device.
+- We then connected each battery to a Pixel XL and LG G5 or Galaxy S8 to ensure the devices registered the expected fast charging output for each respective device.
 The Pixel XL uses USB-C power delivery, while the LG G5 supports Qualcomm’s Quick Charge 3.0 (and 2.0) protocol, despite using a USB-C connector.
 Between Quick Charge and USB-C power delivery, we cover the vast majority of fast-charging methods on Android phones and tablets.

 - All of our tests were conducted using the same wall adapter, and when possible USB-C or microUSB cable.
 This was done to eliminate any discrepancies with wall adapters and cable throughput.
 Note that some battery packs come with their own wall adapters, which may perform differently than ours.
 We feel it’s more important to provide a level playing field, as many battery packs do not come with a wall adapter.

 What to look for

 Without fancy and expensive testing equipment, you never truly know if you’re getting what you pay for with a battery pack.
 Vendors, especially in Amazon listings, like to throw around a lot of terms, specs, and certifications.